Security/EU AI Act

 What does Article 14 (human oversight) require for AI agents?

 Article 14 requires that high-risk AI systems can be effectively overseen by natural persons during operation.
 For AI agents, this means humans must be able to monitor what the agent is doing, understand its decisions, intervene to stop or modify behavior, and override automated decisions.
-Veto's approval workflows and real-time dashboard directly satisfy these requirements.
+Veto's approval workflows and workspace create evidence for that oversight model.

 How do I document compliance for the EU AI Act?

 The AI Act requires technical documentation (Art.
 11), record-keeping (Art.
 12), and quality management systems (Art.
 17).
-Veto provides version-controlled policies (documentation), immutable decision logs (record-keeping), and policy testing and monitoring (quality management).
+Veto provides version-controlled policies (documentation), decision records (record-keeping), and policy testing and monitoring (quality management).
 These exports are structured for regulatory review.

 What is the AI Pact and should I sign it?

 The AI Pact is a voluntary commitment framework from the European Commission that invites organizations to apply AI Act principles before enforcement deadlines.
-Signing demonstrates regulatory readiness and good faith.
-If you're already deploying AI agents with runtime authorization, you likely meet the Pact's commitments and signing is a low-cost signal of compliance maturity.
+Signing can document early governance work before mandatory dates arrive.
+If you are already deploying AI agents with runtime authorization, Veto can help assemble the policy and evidence record you would review before making that commitment.